 There’s nothing like springtime in Central Texas.
 A wave of vibrant blues and reds cover verdant sloping hills and the wide-open sky transitions from a cloudy gray to a vivid blue.
 While you can soak up the spring sunshine just about anywhere, there aren’t many towns better to do so than Waco.
 With one-of-a-kind events ranging from concerts to a film festival, and endless opportunities to enjoy the outdoors, Waco should top your list of places to visit this spring.

 Also in late March is Mammoths on the March (March 31), a free event held at Waco Mammoth National Monument.
 With games and prizes, a petting zoo, arts and crafts, and train rides, it’s a wonderful way to celebrate spring with your kids.
-Meanwhile, the Heart of Texas Airshow (April 7 – 8) is a stunning showcase of high-altitude aerobatics starring expert pilots and daring skydivers.
-There’s also Navy Week (April 2 – 8), when you can see demonstrations by the Blue Angels and Navy Parachute Team, attend a concert by the Navy Band, and experience all the other dozens of outreach events held around town.
+Meanwhile, the Heart of Texas Airshow (April 6 – 7) is a stunning showcase of high-altitude aerobatics starring expert pilots and daring skydivers.

 Spring here in Texas brings with it a lot more than clear blue skies and friendlier weather.
 After all, it’s the time of year when bluebonnets and other colorful wildflowers cover the rolling verdant hills of Central Texas.
 Waco just so happens to be a great starting point to get an up-close look at the Lone Star States’ spring flowers.
 Driving on any farm-to-market road or highway near Waco from late February through the first weekend of April is like wandering through a massive outdoor art gallery full of colorful landscape paintings.
 To get that once-a-year photo op, head to Crossroads Baptist Church in Lorena or Miss Nellie’s Pretty Place in Cameron Park.